 Ashland, Oregon and Berkeley, Ca, 2015 to present.

 SOUND, VIDEO, AND cOMPUTER GRAPHICS

 HOPEANDFEAROMETER, a commissioned video/computer work for Burning Man Festival, collaboration with Mark McGothigan, 2006

-WHAT DO YOU DESIRE? a Commissioned video/computer installation for Burning Man Festival asking the question : WHAT DO YOU DESIRE?
-Collaboration with Mark McGothigan and Milton Fabert, 2004
+WHAT DO YOU DESIRE? a commissioned installation for Burning Man Festival , a Collaboration with Mark McGothigan and Milton Fabert, 2004

 2DO FESTIVAL INTERNACIONAL DE VIDEO Y ARTES ELECTRONICAS, Buenos Aires, Argentina, 1996